Player: Raschi, Vic

 Position: RHP

-In a war-shortened nine year career, Vic was named to four All-Star teams, was an integral part of six World Championship Yankee teams, and compiled an amazing won/loss record of 132-66.
+In a war-shortened nine year career, Vic was an integral part of six World Championship Yankee teams.
 In 1948 he was the winning pitcher in the All-Star Game and also drove in the winning run with a bases-loaded single.
 Raschi led the AL in strikeouts in 1951.

 An outstanding big game pitcher, Raschi posted a 5-3 record and a 2.24 ERA in World Series play, completing three of his eight starts, tossing a 2-hit shutout in one contest, and allowing just 1 run on 3 hits in another.” – Author Robert W. Cohen in The 50 Greatest Players in New York Yankees History (Scarecrow Press, #43.
 Vic Ranchi, 06/16/2003, Page 225)